cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     [SV a](#fig:singlevalidation)), it rejects block100 and creates another block100 next to block99.
-But, if M2 is an attacker (see Fig. [SV b](#fig:singlevalidation)) that corporates with M1, M2 ignores the invalidation of block100, signs it and creates next block, namely block101 that is valid.
+But, if M2 is an attacker (see Fig. [SV b](#fig:singlevalidation)) that corporates with M1, M2 ignores the invalidation of block100, signs it and creates the next block, namely block101 that is valid.
 Then, the next masternode M3 verifies that block101 is valid, M3 signs block101 and creates a block102.
-By this way, Single Validation potentially leaves the blockchain with “garbage” or invalid blocks which require a “rebase” to restore the validity of the blockchain.
+By doing it this way, Single Validation potentially leaves the blockchain with “garbage” or invalid blocks which require a “rebase” to restore the validity of the blockchain.